Corneal limbus: Clinical significance

-Aniridia, a developmental anomaly of the iris, disrupts the normal barrier of the cornea to the conjunctival epithelial cells at the limbus.

-Calcification

-The limbus sign shows dystrophic calcification of the limbus, appearing as an abnormal white color.
+The corneal limbus can also play a significant role in the treatment of ocular diseases such as Glaucoma.

 Glaucoma treatment

-The corneal limbus may be cut to allow for aqueous humour to drain from the anterior chamber of the eye into the subconjunctival space.
+The corneal limbus may be cut to allow for aqueous humor to drain from the anterior chamber of the eye into the subconjunctival space.
 This can be used in glaucoma treatment.
 The hole created only needs to be small, although slightly bigger than needed to account for gradual healing.
 This procedure sometimes fails, particularly if the hole is large.
 It can lead to eye irritation from blebbing.

 Trabeculectomy, a surgery used to treat glaucoma, is best performed with an incision through the superior part of the corneal limbus.
 Mattress suturing may be used to close this incision.